-Although "renjian" is sometimes defined as "Buddhism between people," or "Buddhism for human beings," Venerable Master Hsing Yun's theories of Humanistic Buddhism offer an even broader perspective,

-True Humanistic Buddhism attaches more importance to reality than to abstruse knowledge.
-It shows more concern to the masses than to the individual self.
+Although "renjian" is sometimes defined as "Buddhism between people," or "Buddhism for human beings," Venerable Master Hsing Yun's theories of Humanistic Buddhism offer an even broader perspective, concern to the masses than to the individual self.
 It lays strong stress on society rather than to the individual self.
-It lays strong stress on society rather than on the mountain monasteries.....Humanistic Buddhism as I understand it, aims at using the teachings of the Buddha for the improvement for our lives and the purification of our mind.
+It lays strong stress on society rather than on the mountain monasteries...Humanistic Buddhism as I understand it, aims at using the teachings of the Buddha for the improvement for our lives and the purification of our mind.
 We take the Dharma teachings of the Buddha as the basis for our life, thus making our life more significant and meaningful.